neodelphis/neodelphis.github.io/_posts/2019-07-09-convnet-bp-en.md

 ### Notations

-`*` will refer to the convolutional product of 2 tensors in the case of a neural network (an input `x` and a filter `w`).
+`*` will refer to the convolution of 2 tensors in the case of a neural network (an input `x` and a filter `w`).
 - When `x`and `w` are matrices:
 - if `x`and `w` share the same shape, `x*w` will be a scalar equal to the sum across the results of the element-wise multiplication between the arrays.
-- if `w`is smaller the `x`, we will obtain an activation map `y` where each value is the convolutional product of a sub-region of x with the sizes of w.
+- if `w`is smaller the `x`, we will obtain an activation map `y` where each value is the predefined convolution operation of a sub-region of x with the sizes of w.
 This sub-region activated by the filter is sliding all across the input array `x`.
-- if `x`and `w` have more than 2 dimensions, we are considering the last 3 ones for the convolutional product, and the last 2 ones for the highlighted sliding area (we just add one depth to our matrix)
+- if `x`and `w` have more than 2 dimensions, we are considering the last 3 ones for the convolution, and the last 2 ones for the highlighted sliding area (we just add one depth to our matrix)

 Notations and variables are the same as the ones used in the [excellent Stanford course](http://cs231n.stanford.edu/) on convolutional neural networks for visual recognition and especially the ones of [assignment 2](http://cs231n.github.io/assignments2019/assignment2/).
-Details on convolutional layer and forwrd pass will be found in this [video](https://www.youtube.com/watch?v=bNb2fEVKeEo&list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv&index=5) and an instance of a naive implementation of the forward pass [post](https://neodelphis.github.io/convnet/python/2019/07/02/convnet-forward-pass.html).
+Details on convolutional layer and forward pass will be found in this [video](https://www.youtube.com/watch?v=bNb2fEVKeEo&list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv&index=5) and an instance of a naive implementation of the forward pass [post](https://neodelphis.github.io/convnet/python/2019/07/02/convnet-forward-pass.html).

 ![conv layer diagram](/assets/images/conv-layer-diagram.jpg)